African safari: exploring Ghana's Mole National Park

 For many of us, a safari holiday is a dream, a honeymoon holiday, a luxury.
-Part of Mole's appeal is its affordability, offering close animal encounters at a fraction of the price.
+Part of Mole's appeal is its affordability, offering close animal encounters at a fraction of the price of a typical safari.

 Whilst Mole cannot compete with the game parks of Southern and East Africa, its accessibility and animal-sighting odds - elephant encounters are pretty much guaranteed between December and April - are not to be downplayed.

-As Ghana's largest wildlife park, Mole is an unforgettable place.
+As Ghana's largest wildlife park, Mole is an pretty special.

 In the morning, we woke to find elephants outside our room, poking their trunk into our bus and eating branches from the trees.
-The elephants here are inquisitive, and the ones we came into contact with certainly not aggressive.
-Had we met a bull in musth, this may have been a different story.
+Fortunately these inquisitive elephants were not bulls in musth, so we were able to get reasonably close to them without causing alarm.

-Curious olive baboons patrol the pathways, verandas and poolside at the Motel (no doubt searching for scraps of food, as we were warned by various members of staff).
+Curious olive baboons patrol the pathways, verandas and poolside at the Motel, no doubt searching for scraps of food.
 As one of the larger primates, and certainly not to be messed with.

 Seeing these majestic creatures up close made their beauty even more apparent to us.
 That such huge beasts are slaughtered for their ivory is disastrous.
 Elephants are intelligent, social, and deeply complex, and it is devastating to think that we may not have a chance to find out all we can about them before they become extinct.

-Mole Motel's accommodation is expectedly basic, with prices starting from around 12 pounds for a bed in a four-bed dorm.
+Mole Motel's accommodation is expectedly basic, with prices starting from around £12 for a space in a four-bed dorm.
 There's an onsite restaurant which serves various curries and stir fries, and a swimming pool for you cool off.

-Admission to the park is 8 pounds.
-Mole offers safaris by foot as well as by vehicle, with hikes starting at around 3 pounds per person.
+Admission to the park is £8.
+Mole offers safaris by foot as well as by vehicle, with hikes starting at around £3 per person.